Intellectual Activities to Keep Seniors Sharp

 • Processing speed—taking a long time to comprehend and complete a task

-• Attention—difficulty completing projects, easily distracted, difficulty multitasking
+• Attention to detail—difficulty completing projects, easily distracted, difficulty multitasking

 Some may think that, as their cognitive skills start to slip, it’s too late for them.
 This is not necessarily the case!
 Your brain is a muscle that needs to be exercised just like any other.
 Regular mental exercise will have a positive impact on your overall health.